 (F) Detecting overlaps using Forwarding Decision Diagrams (FDDs).
-To make intersection between predicates efficient, we implement a recently introduced data structure called Forwarding Decision Diagram (FDD) [54].
+To make intersection between predicates efficient, we implement a recently introduced data structure called Forwarding Decision Diagram (FDD) [58].
 An FDD is a binary decision tree in which each non-leaf node is a test on a packet header field, with two outgoing edges corresponding to true and false.
 Each path from the root to a leaf corresponds to a unique predicate which is the intersection of all tests along the path.
-Inserting a new predicate into the FDD only requires checking overlaps along the FDD paths which the new predicate intersects, hence the FDD can efficiently maintain the set of partitioned predicates in its leaves.
+Inserting a new predicate into the FDD only requires checking overlaps along the FDD paths which the new predicate intersects, speeding up predicate overlap detection.